WilliamThyer/williamthyer.github.io/_pages/home.md

 Welcome!
 ======
 I’m William Thyer.
-I am a Senior Data Scientist at a healthcare technology company.
+I'm a Senior Data Scientist at a healthcare technology company.
 I earned my PhD in Neuroscience from the University of Chicago in 2023.
 I've spent the last 8 years solving difficult problems with data and machine learning.
 I like cognitive science, bicycles, remote work, and cities.

 Favorite Posts
 ======